Flower project blossoms at SOUP #9

 Four freshly made soups were prepared by local volunteers Gordon Collinge, Lesley Arnold and Rory Callaghan from The Allotment Cafe.
 Soup ingredients and bread was donated by A Taylor & Son Family Butchers, JW Buckley’s Bakery and greengrocers R Noone & Son.

-Project ideas are being sought from individuals, artists, community groups, charities and new business start-ups for the next Mossley SOUP event on 27 February 2020.
+Project ideas are being sought from individuals, artists, community groups, charities and businesses for the future Mossley SOUP events.